com-lihaoyi/castor/readme.md

 shared mutable state otherwise you risk race conditions.

 ## Writing Actors

+To introduce you to using Castor Actors for writing concurrent data pipelines, we will explore a few examples using Castor to write an asynchronous, concurrent logging pipeline.
+This logging pipeline will receive logs from an application, and process them in the background without needing the application to stop and wait for it.

 ### Example: Asynchronous Logging using an Actor

 Here is a small demonstration of using a `castor.SimpleActor` to perform